 The golden rule is ‘don’t be a dick’.
 The vast majority of people interested in the bush are awesome, but there’s a small minority that just aren’t my jam.
 It’s always fine but ‘once is enough’ with some.
 I had a moral dilemma about this but if I keep willingly spending entire weekends with people I don’t get on with I’ll just stop hosting Meetup tramps.
-What this means in practice is that I may filter attendees signing up for future trips just to maintain a balance between welcoming strangers and enjoying myself.
+What this means in practice is that I may filter folks signing up for future trips just to maintain a balance between enjoying myself and my desire to give everyone a go.
 The upshot of this is if you like the vibe on my trips you know I’m trying to maintain that.

 To learn more about tramping I suggest the Mountain Safety Council training videos.

 Here’s a link to the whole playlist.
 Anything else, I’m happy to help with the questions I can so please do get in touch if you’re unsure of anything.